- Little Caesars Arena

 Then’ after the more recent “Save Us,” McCartney obliquely addressed Monday’s tragic events — the Las Vegas shootings, and Tom Petty’s sudden illness (and now, death).

 “Even though this has been a sad day, we’re going to celebrate the joys in life,” said McCartney, 75, to cheers.
 Then the most famous bassist in the world and his four-piece combo kicked into “Can’t Buy Me Love,” from the Beatles film “Hard Day’s Night.”
+Someone on the McCartney team is cracking the social media whip, because shortly after he said those words from the LCA stage, it was tweeted from @paulmccartney.

 “Let it Be” had particular resonance, with its call to “mother Mary” — meaning both the mother of Jesus, and Paul’s own mother Mary, who died when he was 14 — seeking words of wisdom, and finding the answer, “let it be.”